sushiswap/trident/contracts/pool/concentrated/README.md

 Based on the **liquidity** variable which tracks the current liquidity we can calculate the output and price impact of a trade.
 If the new price would cross into a new liquidity position or exit one we need to swap in steps instead.

 For the first step we use the **nearestTick** variable to calculate the price of the next initialised tick that we are crossing.
-Based on the difference betwen this price and the current price we can calculate the swap amounts for the first step.
+Based on the difference between this price and the current price we can calculate the swap amounts for the first step.

 We then update the current price and current liquidity variables based on the tick that we just crossed and move the nearestTick pointer to the next one.

-We repeat this step untill we use up all of the swap input amount.
+We repeat this step until we use up all of the swap input amount.

 ## Fee accrual